+Problems

+Answers Appear in Appendix B

+EASY PROBLEMS 1-4

-Problems Answers Appear in Appendix B Easy Problems 1-4 (26-1) Cross Rates A currency trader observes that in the spot exchange market, 1 U.S. dollar can be exchanged for 9 Mexican pesos or for 111.23 Japanese yen.
+(17-1) Cross Rates A currency trader observes that, in the spot exchange market, 1 U.S. dollar can be exchanged for 9 Mexican pesos or for 111.23 Japanese yen.
 What is the cross rate between the yen and the peso; that is, how many yen would you receive for every peso exchanged?

+(17-2) Interest Rate Parity

+(17-3) Purchasing Power Parity

+(17-4) Exchange Rate Intermediate Problems 5-8

+(17-5) Currency Appreciation

+(17-6) Cross Rates

+(17-7) Interest Rate Parity

+(17-8) Purchasing Power Parity

+CHALLENGING PROBLEMS 9-14

+(17-9) Exchange Gains and Losses

-(26-2) Interest Rate Parity Six-month T-bills have a nominal rate of 7%, while default-free Japanese bonds that mature in 6 months have a nominal rate of 5.5%.
+(17-10) Results of Exchange Rate Changes Six-month T-bills have a nominal rate of 7%, while default-free Japanese bonds that mature in 6 months have a nominal rate of 5.5%.
 In the spot exchange market, 1 yen equals \$0.009.
 If interest rate parity holds, what is the 6-month forward exchange rate?

-(26-3) Purchasing Power Parity A television set costs \$500 in the United States.
+A television set costs \$500 in the United States.
 The same set costs 550 euros in France.
 If purchasing power parity holds, what is the spot exchange rate between the euro and the dollar?

-(26-4) Exchange Rate If British pounds sell for \$1.50 (U.S.) per pound, what should dollars sell for in pounds per dollar?
-Intermediate Problems 5-8 (26-5) Currency Appreciation Suppose that 1 Swiss franc could be purchased in the foreign exchange market for 60 U.S. cents today.
+If British pounds sell for \$1.50 (U.S.) per pound, what should dollars sell for in pounds per dollar?

+Suppose that 1 Swiss franc could be purchased in the foreign exchange market for 60 U.S. cents today.
 If the franc appreciated 10% tomorrow against the dollar, how many francs would a dollar buy tomorrow?

-(26-6) Cross Rates Suppose the exchange rate between U.S. dollars and the Swiss franc was SFr1.6 = $\$1$, and the exchange rate between the dollar and the British pound was $\pounds 1 = \$1.50$.
-What was the cross rate between francs and pounds?
-(26-7) Interest Rate Parity Assume that interest rate parity holds.
-In both the spot market and the 90-day for- ward market 1 Japanese yen equals 0.0086 dollar.
-The 90-day risk-free securities yield 4.6% in Japan.
+Suppose the exchange rate between U.S. dollars and the Swiss franc is SFr1.6 = 1 and the exchange rate between the dollar and the British pound is 1 = 1.50.
+What then is the cross rate between francs and pounds?

+Assume that interest rate parity holds.
+In both the spot market and the 90-day forward market, 1 Japanese yen equals 0.0086 dollar.
+In Japan, 90-day risk-free securities yield 4.6%.
 What is the yield on 90-day risk-free securities in the United States?

-(26-8) Purchasing Power Parity In the spot market 7.8 pesos can be exchanged for 1 U.S. dollar.
-A compact disk costs \$15 in the United States.
-If purchasing power parity holds, what should be the price of the same disk in Mexico?
-Challenging Problems 9-14 (26-9) Exchange Gains and You are the vice president of International InfoXchange, headquartered in Chicago, Illinois.
+In the spot market, 7.8 pesos can be exchanged for 1 U.S. dollar.
+A compact disc costs \$15 in the United States.
+If purchasing power parity holds, what should be the price of the same disc in Mexico?

+You are the vice president of International InfoXchange, headquartered in Chicago.
 All shareholders of the firm live in the United States.
-Earlier this month you obtained a loap of 5 million Canadian dollars from a bank in Toronto red in er this month, you obtained a loan of 5 million Canadian dollars from a bank in Toronto to finance the construction of a new plant in Montreal.
+Earlier this month, you obtained a loan of 5 million Canadian dollars from a bank in Toronto to finance the construction of a new plant in Montreal.
 At the time the loan was received, the exchange rate was 75 U.S. cents to the Canadian dollar.
 By the end of the month, it has unexpectedly dropped to 70 cents.
 Has your company made a gain or loss as a result, and by how much?

-(26-10) Results of Exchange Rate Changes Early in September 1983, it took 245 Japanese yen to equal \$1.
-More than 20 years later that exchange rate had fallen to 108 yen to \$1.
-Assume the price of a Japanese-manufactured automobile was \$8,000 in September 1983 and that its price changes were in direct relation to exchange rates.
+Early in September 1983, it took 245 Japanese yen to equal \$1.
+More than 20 years later, that exchange rate had fallen to 108 yen to \$1.
+Assume that the price of a Japanese-manufactured automobile was \$8,000 in September 1983 and that its price changes were in direct relation to exchange rates.

 - a.
-Has the price, in dollars, of the automobile increased or decreased during the 20-year period because of changes in the exchange rate? - b.
+Has the price (in dollars) of the automobile increased or decreased during the 20-year period because of changes in the exchange rate? - b.
 What would the dollar price of the car be, assuming the car's price changes only with exchange rates?